 2.)
 This part can be done on the same day at students put together their picture, writing, and shamrock.
 If you have never used oil or chalk pastels before you will want to teach your students how to blend the color by doing a darker outline and then dragging the color towards the middle of the shamrock.

-I have them cut out the shamrock shape AFTER they have blended their color so they don’t get any of the pastel on their desk.
+I have them cut out the shamrock shape AFTER they have blended their color.
+This helps so they don’t get any of the pastel on their desk.
 It will not matter if they go outside the lines because it is going to be cut out.

-Once the shamrocks are colored and cut out, bend the petals up so that it gives the shamrock some dimension and it doesn’t lie flat on the hands photo.
+Once the shamrocks are colored and cut out, bend the petals up so that it gives the shamrock some dimension.
+It now won’t lie flat on the hands photo.

 Glue the shamrock on to the photo.

 Have students glue or staple their finished writing paper on the photo paper.
 I had students glue them just below the photo.